-The HOME Investment Partnerships Program is a flexible grant program, administered by the U.S. Department of Housing and Urban Development (HUD), which awards monies for a variety of activities such as acquisition, rehabilitation, new construction, tenant-based assistance, homebuyer assistance, planning and support services aimed at developing and providing affordable housing for low and moderate income households.
+The HOME Investment Partnerships Program is a flexible grant program, administered by the U.S. Department of Housing and Urban Development (HUD), which awards monies for a variety of activities such as acquisition, rehabilitation, new construction, tenant-based assistance, homebuyer assistance, planning and support services aimed at developing and providing affordable housing for low- and moderate-income households.
 Eligible applicants include states, cities, urban counties, and consortia.
-For the sixth consecutive year, the City of Santa Maria, as part of a consortium with the County will be eligible for funding under the HOME Program.
+The City of Santa Maria, as part of a consortium with the County is eligible for funding under the HOME Program.
 Funds from the County of Santa Barbara In-Lieu Mitigation Fund are used to satisfy the matching fund obligations.

 The activities proposed to be undertaken and funded with HOME monies are listed below.

 TENANT BASED RENTAL ASSISTANCE PROGRAM

 The Tenant Based Rental Assistance Program provides security deposit assistance through a Qualified Referring Agency (QRA) to qualified low-income households that provides grants for up to 100 percent of the required security deposit ($2,500 maximum assistance) to low-income families to assist with overcoming obstacles to obtaining housing.
 In order to access the program, participants must apply for assistance through a Qualified Referring Agency (QRA).
 If you are interested in the program, please see the eligible participant description below and contact one of the QRA's listed below.
 PLEASE NOTE: INTERESTED PARTIES MUST BE REFERRED BY A QRA AND ARE NOT RECOMMENDED TO CONTACT CITY STAFF DIRECTLY.